xiehuc/llvm-prof/README.md

 * `-unsort`        : print out outputs without sort
 * `-diff`          : compare two output file and report whether they are different
                      example: ``llvm-prof -diff a.out b.out``
+* `-merge`         : merge a list of output file into one. using -algo method to caculate accumulate.
+                     example: ``llvm-prof -merge -algo=sum generate.out *input.out``
+* `-algo`          : use with -merge, select a algorithm to caculate accumulate:
+                     option: -algo=sum -algo=avg

 environment variable
 ---------------------